matheusml/zsh-git-ai/README.md

 - The nature of the changes
 - The context and purpose

-### 🚀 Streamlined Workflow
+### 🚀 How It Works
-- Stage your changes with `git add`
+1. Stage your changes with `git add`
-- Run `git commit` (no `-m` needed)
+2. Type `git commit` and press ENTER
-- AI generates message and populates command line
+3. AI analyzes your changes and generates a message
+4. Your command is replaced with `git commit -m "Generated message"`
-- Press ENTER to commit or edit first
+5. Press ENTER again to commit, or edit the message first

 ### 🎨 Beautiful Output
 - Colorful, intuitive interface